yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore.md

 showAsideToc: true
 ---

-The point-in-time restore feature allows you to restore the state of your cluster's data from a specific point in time.
+The point-in-time recovery feature allows you to restore the state of your cluster's data from a specific point in time.
 This can be relative, such as "three hours ago", or an absolute timestamp.

-_Point-in-time restores_ (also referred to here as PITR) and _incremental backups_ go hand in hand.
+_Point-in-time recovery_ (also referred to here as PITR) and _incremental backups_ go hand in hand.
 These two features help in recovering from a number of error or failure scenarios by allowing the database to be restored to a specific point in time (in the past).

-Point-in-time restores and incremental backups depend on _full backups_ (also referred to as base backups).
+Point-in-time recoveries and incremental backups depend on _full backups_ (also referred to as base backups).
 A full backup, as the name suggests, is a complete transactional backup of data up to a certain point in time.
 The entire data set in the database is backed up for all of the namespaces and tables you selected.
 Full backups are resource-intensive, and can consume considerable amounts of CPU time, bandwidth, and disk space.

-To learn more about YugabyteDB's point-in-time restore feature, refer to the [Recovery scenarios](#recovery-scenarios), [Features](#features), [Use cases](#use-cases), and [Limitations](#limitations) sections on this page.
+To learn more about YugabyteDB's point-in-time recovery feature, refer to the [Recovery scenarios](#recovery-scenarios), [Features](#features), [Use cases](#use-cases), and [Limitations](#limitations) sections on this page.
 For more details on the `yb-admin` commands, refer to the [Backup and snapshot commands](../../../admin/yb-admin#backup-and-snapshot-commands) section of the yb-admin documentation.

 ## Try out the PITR feature